Tuesday, January 29 @ Swedish Institute, NYC

-I have taught at the Swedish Institute, the Center for Advancement of Therapeutic Arts (formerly Massage Space NY), the Cortiva Institute, the New York State Society for Medical Massage Therapy (NYSSMMT), and the AMTA’s Northeast Regional Conference (NERC) and Maine Annual Conference.
+I have taught at the AMTA National Convention, the Swedish Institute, the Center for Advancement of Therapeutic Arts (formerly Massage Space NY), the Cortiva Institute, the New York State Society for Medical Massage Therapy (NYSSMMT), and various state and regional conferences.
 All workshops are eligible for New York State and NCBTMB contact hours.

 Below is a list of workshops that I currently teach.

 Want to know more about upcoming classes, or about my upcoming online courses?

 Interested in having me teach at your school or organization?

 Is there another topic that you would like me to teach?

 The Solution Is the Sides: Approaching the Body From All Angles